Mutahar789/PCLA/README.md

 </p>

 <p align="center">
-PCLA (Pretrained CARLA Leaderboard Agent) is a versatile framework that allows you to utilize the autonomous agents from the <a href="https://leaderboard.carla.org/leaderboard/" target="_blank">CARLA Leaderboard</a> independently of its core codebase and put them on your vehicle. </br>
+PCLA (Pretrained CARLA Leaderboard Agent) is a versatile framework that allows you to utilize the autonomous agents from the <a href="https://leaderboard.carla.org/leaderboard/" target="_blank" rel="noopener noreferrer">CARLA Leaderboard</a> independently of its core codebase and put them on your vehicle. </br>

 * PCLA provides a clear method to deploy ADAs onto a vehicle without relying on the Leaderboard codebase.
 * Enables easy switching between Autonomous Driving Agents (ADAs) without requiring changes to CARLA versions or programming environments.